Gabriella Paruzzi

-Gabriella Paruzzi (born 21 June 1969 in Udine) is a retired Italian cross-country skier who competed from 1991 to 2006 and formerly skied with the G.S.
+Gabriella Paruzzi (born 21 June 1969) is a retired Italian cross-country skier who competed from 1991 to 2006 and formerly skied with the G.S.
 Forestale.
 She skied in World Cup events, and won the Women's Overall World Cup in 2004.

 Equipment

 She was sponsored by Rossignol, and skied with Rossignol X-IUM skis for both skate and classic disciplines.
-Her boots were also named Rossignol X-IUM's, and the bindings are Rottefella R3's.
-Her boots and bindings are of the New Nordic Norm (NNN) system.
+Her boots were also named Rossignol X-IUM's, and the bindings were Rottefella R3's.
+Her boots and bindings were of the New Nordic Norm (NNN) system.

 2002 Winter Olympics

 At the 2002 Olympics, she was in the women's 30 km classical event, when one of her poles broke.
 Luckily, her coach was nearby, and she took his pole, which was too long.
 She kept on racing and near the end the coach came back to give her the right size pole.
 She caught the pack of skiers and ended up winning gold by 4.5 seconds in that race.